cscw2015/maverick/Interview Materials/interview_questions.md

 	- Phones -- do they use smartphones?
 Which phones?
 For what purposes do they use phones?
 	- Email -- how frequently do they use it?
 Which parties/groups/organizations do they primarily use email to communicate with?
 	- In-house communication -- what protocols do they use to facilitate discussion between city workers?
 How effective/how frequently used are these protocols?
-	- Document sharing -- how do they share documents between individuals and groups?
+	- Document sharing -- how do they share documents between individuals and groups, including the public?
 What sort of permissions/privileges do users have for editing and manipulating important documents?
 	- Meetings -- what do they use to organize and run meetings?
-Do they allow for meetings to be conducted without need for colocation (remote meetings?)
-How frequent are these meetings, and how is data collected from meetings?
+What tools do they use to allow councillors to remotely participate in meetings?
 - Personal comfort level with computers and phones
-	- How comfortable are you with their smartphones and computers?
+	- How comfortable are they with their smartphones and computers?
 	- How do you rate your technology literacy?
 What do you feel particularly comfortable doing with technology?
 	- Do you feel your current tech setup limits your workflow in any way?
 If yes, then what ways (in terms of technology) would you prefer to mitigate this?